merely-useful/py-rse/index.md

     allows pixels to differ slightly without those differences being significant.
 -   `image_diff(old, new, fraction=0.05)` allows more pixels to differ.
 -   `image_diff(old, new, per_pixel=1, fraction=0.005)`
-    raises the per-pixel threshold but decrease number of allowed differences.
+    raises the per-pixel threshold but decreases number of allowed differences.

 Note that we do not put spaces around the `=` when defining a default parameter value.
 This is consistent with PEP-8's rules about spacing in function definitions and calls